ferranpalicio/PopularTV/README.md

 * Implement repository pattern.
 Add a database solution (Room), an create a repository which would manage the data (network -> database-> ui).
 Then update the viewmodel class (inject repository instead of the network provider)
 * Use data binding in the main activity (along with [viewmodel](https://developer.android.com/topic/libraries/data-binding/architecture))
 * Add instrumented tests

-**Known issue:**
-* With more than one page loaded, when you rotate the device, the view will be restored only with the last page fetched from the api.
-Posible solution: the view model should store all the items.